-The fol lowing is an outline of the most common dress code issues, and should serve as a guide for students and parents: Bare midriffs or belly shirts are not permissible.
-Pants must be worn at the waist, not allowing undergarments to be visible Leggings/tights are not permissible with any combination of clothing.
-Attire with indecent humor, slogans, or images is not permissible Jeans and shorts with holes or tears (of any size) above the thigh are not permissible Skirt and short lengths must allow for modesty while standing or sitting (mid-thigh or longer) Necklines must not be low on dresses or tops Halter tops/dresses and tops/dresses with spaghetti straps are not permissible.
-Tube tops, off-the-shoulder tops, or tops with only one arm are not permissible.
-Tank-top& athletic shirts, unless a T-shirt is worn underneath, are not permissible. ٠ Hats, caps, bandannas, or sweatbands may not be worn in the building, except as approved by the Principal.
+The following is an outline of the most common dress code issues, and should serve as a guide for students and parents: ■ Bare midriffs or belly shirts are not permissible.
+Pants must be worn at the waist, not allowing undergarments to be visible ☐ Leggings/tights are not permissible with any combination of clothing.
+Attire with indecent humor, slogans, or images is not permissible Jeans and shorts with holes or tears (of any size) above the thigh are not permissible ☐ Skirt and short lengths must allow for modesty while standing or sitting (mid-thigh or longer) ☐ Necklines must not be low on dresses or tops ☐ Halter tops/dresses and tops/dresses with spaghetti straps are not permissible. ☐ Tube tops, off-the-shoulder tops, or tops with only one arm are not permissible. ☐ Tank-top & athletic shirts, unless a T-shirt is worn underneath, are not permissible. ☐ Hats, caps, bandannas, or sweatbands may not be worn in the building, except as approved by the Principal.
 Head coverings that are not worn to meet religious requirements are not permitted.
 All head coverings are to be stored in lockers only.
 Students are not permitted to carry hats unless students are on their way outdoors for physical education, recess, or dismissal.
 Pajama bottoms are not permissible.
-Pajama bottoms are not appropriate dress for physical education or school.
-Winter coats are not to be worn inside.
-Students are encouraged to wear layers during the cooler months. ū Coats must be stored in student lockers unless students are on their way outdoors for physical education, recess, or dismissal.
+Pajama bottoms are not appropriate dress for physical education or school. ☐ Winter coats are not to be worn inside.
+Students are encouraged to wear layers during the cooler months.
+Coats must be stored in student lockers unless students are on their way outdoors for physical education, recess, or dismissal.
 Hoods may not be worn inside the building.
 Slides/flip-flops, sandals, and Crocs without secure backs are not permissible due to safety reasons.
-Only 5th-grade students may wear backpacks throughout the school day.